redesign of plugin architecture for dmanclient

 diagram in cvs under design/plugin-services.gif for an overview of a potential

-#3 Updated by Matt Jones about 19 years ago
+#3 Updated by Matt Jones over 19 years ago

 New design of plugin and services architecture has been checked into CVS under